sebastianboscan/csce215/README.md

 # LAB FILES
-Just some cool lab files
+These are lab and homework files from Dr. Hoskins' CSCE215 class.